pnnl/ExaGO/README.md

 git clone ssh://git@gitlab.pnnl.gov:2222/exasgd/frameworks/exago.git
 ```

-## Install

-ExaGO can be installed either with `cmake` (preferred) or `make`.

-### Building with `cmake`
+## Building and Installing with CMake

-Note: CMake instructions are work in progress and will continue to be updated
+ExaGO uses a CMake build system for building, installing, and testing.
+We recommend using `cmake` ver.
+3.10 or higher.
+To build

-First create build directory outside the ExaGO source directory.
+ExaGO with CMake, first create build directory outside the ExaGO source directory.
 For example
 ```shell
 $ mkdir build
 $ ls